 LIVE PERFORMANCE COACHING

-It helps a great deal to teach some important concepts before they step onto the stage.
-The first thing is the possibility.
-Imagining that becoming an entertainer is possible.
-And then enrollment.
-Believing that you can actually learn something.
-Signing up for the journey.
-Not standing there with your arms folded, waiting for wisdom to come to you.
-But instead, eagerly leaning in, choosing to learn something.
-I bring up these concepts because learning how to be and entertainer is a labor of love.
+It helps a great deal to teach some important concepts before the aspiring artists step onto the stage.
+The first thing is the possibility - imagining that becoming an entertainer is possible.
+And then enrollment - believing that they can actually learn something.
+I bring up these concepts because learning how to be an entertainer is a labor of love.
 If you don’t love it, it’s hard to do the labor.

-And so that energy that we share with each other, long before the student is on the stage, is critical.
 There are people who would rather tell the student where to stand and how to move.
 But that’s not really what matters.
 That’s compliance and control.
-Doing something with an enrolled individual who is eager to go with you, is a hundred times more effective than doing it to them.
+Doing something with an enrolled individual, one who is eager to go with the concepts of possibility and enrollment, is a hundred times more effective than doing it to them.

-I take clients through every aspect of what they will need to do to make their live show successful – from song arrangement, to set list strategies, to mic techniques, to stage entrance and exit, to between-song patter, to stage placement, to wardrobe, to audience connections, and all the other minutiae of putting together an entertaining show.
+I take clients through every aspect of what they will need to do to make their live show successful – from song arrangements, to set list strategies, to mic techniques, to between-song patter, to wardrobe, and all of the other minutiae of putting together an entertaining showcase.